-MAST issues are published digitally and twice a year (March and November).
-MAST will publish its inaugural issue in March 2020.
-Submissions for the second issue of MAST (November 2020) will be open in January 2020.
+MAST issues are published digitally and twice a year (Spring and Fall).
+MAST will publish its inaugural issue in April 2020.
+Submissions for the second issue of MAST (November 2020) are open now.
 Please check the website for details on the second issue call and important deadlines.

 Buffalo has had a rich history in media practice and research for more than 50 years, especially in terms of experimenting with sound, electronic image and computer-generated arts, teaching creative media, and studying various materials and their socio-cultural aspects, only to name a few.
 Media scholar Gerald O’Grady, the founder of the Center for Media Study in Buffalo, first invited a number of independent media artists, video-/filmmakers, and researchers to join Buffalo’s Media Study in 1973.
 Among these artists were Steina, and Woody Vasulka, Tony Conrad, Hollis Frampton, Paul Sharits, Peter Weibel, and James Blue.
 It was then that this incredible team of media practitioners-scholars began working together and teaching in a new practice-led research program: Media Study.
 What O’Grady called “Media Literacy” helped put various media courses and degrees on the map of higher education through both practice and theory.
 Today, the legacies and influence of Buffalo’s Media Study can be seen across the board, flourishing in both Buffalo’s current vibrant art scene and the art-research communities beyond.
 In honor of and inspired by this prominent legacy, MAST, with an emphasis on Media Art, Study, and Theory, seeks to bring different voices in the field of media studies (practice and research) together to a greater audience, and contribute to the field in ways that will be promising to the current and future generations of artists, theorists, and researchers in humanities and beyond.